CruS-Modding-Infrastructure/crus-mod-packager/README.md

 - Additional Files: (Optional) You can specify another directory to be bundled with your mod.

 Game:
-- Load CruS after packaging: Check the box to attempt to launch Cruelty Squad with the mod deployed.
+- Load CruS after packaging: Check the box to attempt to launch Cruelty Squad with the mod deployed next time you pack the mod.
 (Any other installed mods will also be loaded, the directory is the same)
 - Detect CruS: Checks if CruS is installed at the default Steam location, fills in the path if found.
-- CruS Path: The folder path that contains your crueltysquad.exe
+- CruS Path: The folder path that contains your crueltysquad.exe.
+Set it manually if the above button does not work for you.

 Buttons:
 - Pack: Attempts to pack the specified mod files into an archive, send them to a subfolder in the mods folder and launch Cruelty Squad if specified.